ioskit/ioskit.github.io/_kits/HomeKit.md

 since: iOS8
 prefixe: 'HM'
 icon: /resources/images/kits/HomeKit/homekit-icon_2x.png
-abstract: "This is a new framework for communicating with and controlling connected devices in a user’s home.
-Your apps can enable users to discover devices in their home and configure them, or you can create actions to control those devices.
-Users can group actions together and trigger them using Siri."
+abstract: "is a framework for communicating with and controlling connected devices in a user’s home."
+kits:
+ - Siri
 links:
  - link:
      name: 'HomeKit'